 • Seatbelt compression: While seatbelts save lives, they can press forcefully against the chest and abdomen during impact, leading to bruised or ruptured organs.

-• Airbag deployment: Airbags deploy at high speeds and can cause blunt trauma to the face, chest, or stomach.
+• Airbag deployment: Airbags deploy at high speeds and can cause blunt trauma to the face, chest, or stomach and sometimes result in a traumatic brain injury.

 • Steering wheel or dashboard impact: In head-on crashes, drivers and passengers can strike hard surfaces with significant force.